 From the North

 Follow the M1 Southbound past Dublin Airport, the road then becomes the N1 at Santry.
-Keep following the N1 towards Dublin City Centre then shortly after passing beneath the Dromcondra Railway Station Railway Bridge turn right into Whitworth Road alongside the Royal Canal, then at the junction turn left into Prospect Road.
-You will then see a tall office block in front of Phibsborough Shopping Centre, with the floodlights of Dalymount Park to the right hand side.
-Turn right into Connaught Street, then left into St Peters Road and the ground is down on the left.
+Keep following the N1 towards Dublin City Centre, then shortly after passing beneath the Drumcondra Railway Station Railway Bridge, turn right into Whitworth Road alongside the Royal Canal, then at the junction turn left into Prospect Road.
+You will then see a tall office block in front of Phibsborough Shopping Centre, with the floodlights of Dalymount Park to the right-hand side.
+Turn right into Connaught Street, then left into St Peter’s Road, and the ground is down on the left.

 From the South West